Ktal-g/OOSA-code-public/README.md

 Shows an example of fitting a function to data.

+### pointer\_reference

+Demonstrates the difference between variables that point to an array and copying a whole array.

 ### pandas

 Shows an example of reading data into a pandas object.